 This year, after the fact, I thought about foods that might be appropriate for Pancha Ganapati.
 I have made some suggestions below based on fruits and vegetables that have been coordinated to the colour of the day in a similar way to other festivals that have adopted similar practices.
 Because it is Summer here in December, many of them have a summer feel but I have included others that are winter or can be adapted for Wintery climates.

 I would also love to hear from you if you have particular suggestions!
 Please feel free to leave your thoughts in the comments.

 You can read about the festival in more detail here.

 Each day a tray of sweets, fruits and incense is prepared and offered to Lord Ganapati, ideally by the children.
 Chants and songs are sung in His praise.
 After the worship, diverse sweets are shared by one and all.
 Each day colorfully wrapped gifts are given to the children, who place them before Pancha Ganapati to open on the fifth day.
 The adults receive gifts, too!
 On each day one of the five faces of Pancha Ganapati is worshiped.

-I don’t make a lot of sweets myself, so I have not included those in the post below, but please do make suggestions!
-Perhaps by next year I may have perfected a few.
+I don’t make a lot of sweets myself, so I have not included many in the post below, but please do make suggestions!
 The dishes below would be perfect for lunch or dinner.

 Day 1: December 21, Yellow